cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

   If annotations on different segments (on overlapped frames) are very different, you will have two shapes for the same object.
   This functionality works only for bounding boxes.
-  Polygons, polylines, points don't support automatic merge on overlapped segments even the overlap parameter isn't zero and match between corresponding shapes on adjacent segments is perfect.
+  Polygons, polylines, points do not support automatic merge on overlapped segments even if the overlap parameter does not equal zero and the match between corresponding shapes on adjacent segments is perfect.

 ### Segment size

 Use this option to divide a huge dataset into a few smaller segments.
-For example, one job cannot be annotated by several labelers (it isn't supported).
+For example, one job cannot be annotated by several labelers (not supported).
 Thus using "segment size" you can create several jobs for the same annotation task.
 It will help you to parallel data annotation process.

 ### Start frame

-Frame from which video in task begins.
+Sets a frame in the video file as a starting point for annotation.

 ### Stop frame

-Frame on which video in task ends.
+Sets a frame in the video file as an ending point for annotation.

 ### Frame Step